SilentRhetoric/WindowSense/Learning_Resources.md

 I have been continually amazed at the quantity and quality of materials which have been created by this generous community to help people like me learn about computer hardware, coding, and myriad real-world project applications.
-In addition to my gratitude here and some small monetary donations to nonprofits, I also want to give back to this community by paying forward some of the help I have received.
-For that reason, I have enriched this repo with a variety of resources that I found valuable on my learning journey and which I hope will enable and inspire others to become makers of their ideas.
+I want to give back to this community by paying forward just a fraction of the help I have received.
+For that reason, I have curated here a variety of resources that I found valuable on my learning journey and which I hope will enable and inspire others to become makers of their ideas.

 ## Raspberry Pi